Manohara-Ai/TinyVGG_Inspired_Binary_Classifier/README.md

 For this project, you can use the dataset from Kaggle: [Binary Image Classification Dataset](https://www.kaggle.com/datasets/hasnainkhan0123/binary-image-classification)

-## Train the Model and Evaluation Phase:
+## Train the Model and Evaluation Phase

-   - Run the main script with your datasets loaded, the script trains and evaluates and make predictions:
+Run the main script with your datasets loaded, the script trains and evaluates and make predictions:

 The script will also output accuracy, loss, and other metrics for evaluation, thanks to the helper functions.